 One of the best things about this little project is that I can use leftover particle board from Dub’s engineer prints project.
 It cuts down on waste and saves money, which is always nice.

 Then, to create the ledges for the letters to sit on, I bought some strips of Balsa wood from the craft store.
 I bought two sizes: 3/8″ wide, and then a much smaller square strip.

-This marquee board gets a lot of attention at my house, and you can clearly see I have endless witty sayings to add to it, like “DIY Letter Board.”.
-Okay well…I could use some help on that part.
+This wooden letter board gets a lot of attention at my house, and you can clearly see I have endless witty sayings to add to it, like “DIY Letter Board”.
+Okay well…maybe I could use some help with my messages.

 Every hipster home in America has a felt letter board or a marquee sign, but I’m just gonna say, these wooden changeable letter signs are where it’s at.

 They’re unique enough for the hipsters and simple enough for the minimalists.
 You can even rough up the paint a bit and it’d work well in a farm house style home.